 I’ve taken the DIY route many times before, for the book shelves in my son’s room, for the cabinet doors of our modest kitchen and for many other trivial repairs and installations around the house.
 And just like anybody who went did carpentry jobs without the right training, I earned some wounds and bruises and I blurted words of annoyance too.
 Safety is the major concern in the DIY world.
 This is because the lack of experience could place somebody in jeopardy.
 However, in this age where everybody is being forced into economy, sometimes we are forced to sort things out on our own.
 Since the DIY can be inevitable sometimes, I’ve gathered some guidelines to keep you from hitting your fingers with a hammer.

-Remove your jewelry and keep it in a safe place.
+Wear your work clothes: Remove your jewellery and keep it in a safe place.
 Keep your shoes low-heeled to avoid tripping hazard; if possible wear safety shoes.
 Put on short sleeves and if your hair is long, tie it back or wear a head cap.
 Make sure the gloves fit your hands very well.
 Depending on the job, you may have to wear a hard hat.